IsaacScript/isaacscript/packages/docs/docs/main/enums-and-objects.md

 log(`DEBUG - The active slot is: ${ActiveSlot[activeSlot]} (${activeSlot})`);
 ```

 This would print out: `DEBUG - The active slot is: POCKET (2)`.
 Much better!
 In essence, the reverse mapping helps us easily retrieve the name of any enum value when we need it.
-We can also do lookups in O(1) time.
-(On an object, the time to do this would be O(N), since we would have to iterate over the entries.)
+(The looks are done in O(1) time.
+On an object, it would be O(N) time, since we would have to iterate over the entries.)

 #### Conclusion - Use Enums